Source Coding with Free Bits and the Multi-Way Number Partitioning Problem: Abstract

 \section{Abstract}

-The \emph{number partitioning problem} is the problem of partitioning a given list of numbers into multiple subsets so that the sum of the numbers in each subset are as nearly equal as possible.
-We introduce two closely related notions of the ``most informative" and ``most compressible" partitions.
-Most informative partitions satisfy a principle of optimality property.
-We also give an exact algorithm (based on Huffman coding) with a running time of $\mathcal{O}(n\log(n))$ in input size $n$ to find the most compressible partition.
+We introduce a new variant of variable-length source coding for sending a source over two parallel channels, one of which is costly and the other free.
+We give a complete solution to this problem.
+Next, we relate the problem to the number partitioning problem, which is the task of dividing a given list of numbers into a pre-specified number of subsets such that the sum of the numbers in each subset is as nearly equal as possible.
+We introduce two new objective functions for this problem and show that an adapted version of the Huffman coding algorithm (with a runtime of $\mathcal{O}(n \log n)$ for input size $n$) produces the optimal solution for one objective function, and a nearly optimal solution for the other objective function.